-Usual length of stay in hospital

-In most instances, you will be admitted to hospital on the day of your operation.
-You may be able to go home within 24 hours or, depending on your circumstances, you may need to stay in hospital for two to three days.
+Usual length of stay in hospital In most instances, you will be admitted to hospital on the day of your operation.
+Most women are able to go home between two and four days after their operation.

-After-effects of general anaesthesia

-Most modern anaesthetics are short lasting.
+After-effects of general anaesthesia Most modern anaesthetics are short lasting.
 You should not have, or suffer from, any after- effects for more than a day after your operation.
 During the first 24 hours you may feel more sleepy than usual and your judgement may be impaired.
 You are likely to be in hospital during the first 24 hours but, if not, you should have an adult with you during this time and you should not drive or make any important decisions.